 Become a Pirate

-Got a buccaneer in your brood?
-If so, take your scallywag on an adventure they won’t soon forget.
-Pirate Life is an interactive family theater and adventure cruise.
 Mates of all ages get decked out à la Captain Jack Sparrow and sail aboard a pirate ship as they search for sunken treasure.
 But first you’ll have to complete pirate school, so your crew knows the ins and outs of rogue seafaring life.

-Biking around Toronto Islands
+Biking Around Toronto Islands

 Step away from the action by renting bikes and cruising along little trails that weave their way through the island.
 There are playgrounds to stop at, art installations to suss out and several restaurants to try.
 Tip: Avoid the tourist traps near the ferry harbour and head to the Rectory Cafe for a delightful meal.

 If you’re somewhat of a real estate voyeur, you’ll enjoy cycling through the island’s small residential area to get a glimpse of the lives of the island’s 700 or so permanent residents.
 Expect a few daydreams to be prompted by the sight of these adorable cottages with picket fences and beautifully manicured lawns bursting with vibrant flowers.
-Become even more jealous as you cruise over wooden bridges connecting the islands together, while spotting a school and artist studios, all flanked by Lake Ontario.

 Be sure to stop at one of the leafy green spaces for a play or pack a frisbee and try your hand at the disc golf course.
 Tip: be sure to pack a bathing suit and towel as there is a splash park and several beaches.